Which Pair Of Angles Is Complementary

 Identifying Complementary Angles in Complex Diagrams

 In more complex geometric diagrams, identifying complementary angles might require a bit more effort.
-Look for right angles and try to determine if they are divided into two smaller angles.
+That's why look for right angles and try to determine if they are divided into two smaller angles.
 If you can confirm that the two angles add up to 90 degrees, then they are complementary.

 Sometimes, you might need to use algebraic equations to solve for unknown angles.
-For instance, if you know that two angles are complementary and one angle is represented as x + 10° and the other as 2x - 10°, you can set up the equation:
+Take this case: if you know that two angles are complementary and one angle is represented as x + 10° and the other as 2x - 10°, you can set up the equation:

 ( x + 10°) + (2x - 10°) = 90°